wp-plugins/geenapp-mobile-ads/readme.txt

 **SmartBanner**: You can have at top or bottom of your page a banner to install an App.
 User can close this banner.

+**Interstitial**: You can show a splash screen with a banner to install an App.
+User can close this banner.

 == Screenshots ==

 1. API Key configuration